shipstar/p5js-shaders/docs/examples/interactivity.md

 void main() {

-  vec2 center = resolution * 2.0; // draw the shape at the center of the screen
-  float size = resolution.y * 0.5; // make the shape a quarter of the screen height
-  float sides = mod(floor(mouse), 7.0) + 3.0; // slowly increase the sides, when it reaches 10 sides, go back down to 3
+  vec2 center = resolution; // draw the shape at the center of the screen float size = resolution.y * 0.5; // make the shape a quarter of the screen height float sides = mod(floor(mouse), 7.0) + 3.0; // slowly increase the sides, when it reaches 10 sides, go back down to 3
   float rotation = time; // rotation is in radians, but for time it doesnt really matter